Old age: Life expectancy

-Life expectancy by nation at birth in the year 2011 ranged from 48 years to 82.
-Low values indicate high death rates for infants and children.
+Life expectancy by nation at birth in the year 2011 ranged from 48 years to 82 years.
+Low values were caused by high death rates for infants and children.

-In most parts of the world women live, on average, longer than men; even so, the disparities vary between 12 years in Russia to no difference or higher life expectancy for men in countries such as Zimbabwe and Uganda.
+In almost all countries, women, on average, live longer than men.
+The disparities vary between 12 years in Russia to no difference or higher life expectancy for men in countries such as Zimbabwe and Uganda.

 The number of elderly people worldwide began to surge in the second half of the 20th century.
 In developed countries before then, five or less percent of the population was over 65.
 Few lived longer than their 70s and people who attained advanced age (i.e. their 80s) were rare enough to be a novelty and were revered as wise sages.
 The worldwide over-65 population in 1960 was one-third of the under-5 population.
 By 2013, the over-65 population had grown to equal the under-5 population and is projected to double the under-5 population by 2050.

 Before the surge in the over-65 population, accidents and disease claimed many people before they could attain old age, and health problems in those over 65 meant a quick death in most cases.
-If a person lived to an advanced age, it was due to genetic factors and/or a relatively easy lifestyle, since diseases of old age could not be treated before the 20th century.
+If a person lived to an advanced age, it was generally due to genetic factors and/or a relatively easy lifestyle, since diseases of old age could not be treated before the 20th century.

 In October 2016, a group of scientists identified the maximum human lifespan at an average age of 115, with an absolute upper limit of 125 years.
 However, the concept of a maximum lifespan of humans is still widely debated among the scientific community.

 Benefits

 German chancellor Otto von Bismarck created the world's first comprehensive government social safety net in the 1880s, providing for old age pensions.
+It was a political solution by conservatives to weaken the socialist movement.

 In the United States of America, and the United Kingdom, 65 (UK 60 for women) was traditionally the age of retirement with full old age benefits.

 In 2003, the age at which a United States citizen became eligible for full Social Security benefits began to increase gradually, and will continue to do so until it reaches 67 in 2027.
 Full retirement age for Social Security benefits for people retiring in 2012 is age 66.
 In the United Kingdom, the state pension age for men and women will rise to 66 in 2020 with further increases scheduled after that.